xixixao/malice/report.md

 Our parser successfully parses all MALice language features.
 The only difficulties we encountered were related to the fact that the reference compiler uses traditional lexer, which results in some unexpected constrains ('a' is not a valid variable name), which we had to force onto a much better (in our opinion) top-down parser.
 In a future this could be easily remedied by removing the keyword constraint from our *token* rule.
 This is also where using MetaCoffee meant the most sense and we would happily choose this path again.

 Our semantic analyzer again performs as expected, providing nicely formatted error and warning messages.
-Going from implementing front-end to implementing the back-end of our compiler, we only had to add return values, the amended AST nodes, to our semantic actions.
+Going from implementing frontend to implementing the backend of our compiler, we only had to add return values, the amended AST nodes, to our semantic actions.
 This was a good sign for our design.
 We designed our type checking to minimize code repetition, and therefore adding new types and language constructs would be trivial.
 We could have abstracted more our type system, by providing general sorts of types instead of the built-in numbers, letters etc., but as we didn't plan on extending the compiler in this way, this wasn't our priority.

 We have gone well over the requirements in terms of optimization and this turned out to be a major pitfall.
 The main problem was that we didn't have a separate way of generating code when our complex register allocation wasn't working, and so to identify an error, we had to search across all of our modules.
 We did better with static optimizations (before translation), were we can easily switch them on and off with command parameters.
 This seems partially inherent, but we could have done a better job in making parts of the algorithm optional and had we had more time, we would have come up with dummy versions of each part (for example a naive graph coloring).

-Overall, time management was our biggest issue, as following our original goals we produced the front-end to our compiler very quickly (also thanks to our parser generator tool), but taking on a complex register allocation algorithm resulted in much greater time needed to write the back-end.
+Overall, time management was our biggest issue, as following our original goals we produced the frontend to our compiler very quickly (also thanks to our parser generator tool), but taking on a complex register allocation algorithm resulted in much greater time needed to write the backend.
 We would have really liked to have been able to follow are original goal, leaving low-level optimizations to LLVM and focusing possibly on extending the MAlice language and runtime (as this seems to us more applicable to real-life situations).

+We have relied on our and the provided examples for testing our implementation, but a more refined approach with automatic running of tests after making a change to the compiler would be more desirable.
+We have employed typical team-work methods, splitting the work between team members, which was easy to do with our clear separation of the implementation, and engaging in peer-coding.

 ### Performance